 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Dorman Products reported total carbon emissions of approximately 16,822,000 kg CO2e for Scope 1 and about 13,922,000 kg CO2e for Scope 2, resulting in combined emissions of around 30,744,000 kg CO2e.
-This marks a reduction from 2022, where emissions were approximately 17,600,000 kg CO2e for Scope 1 and about 13,713,000 kg CO2e for Scope 2, leading to total emissions of around 31,313,000 kg CO2e.
+This reflects a slight decrease from 2022, where emissions were approximately 17,600,000 kg CO2e for Scope 1 and about 13,713,000 kg CO2e for Scope 2, leading to total emissions of around 31,313,000 kg CO2e.
 Dorman Products has not disclosed any Scope 3 emissions data, indicating a focus on direct and indirect emissions from their operations.
-The company has not set specific reduction targets or initiatives as part of a climate pledge or SBTi commitments, suggesting a potential area for future development in their sustainability strategy.
-Overall, Dorman Products is actively monitoring its carbon footprint, with a notable decrease in emissions from 2022 to 2023, reflecting a commitment to improving its environmental impact.
+The company has not set specific reduction targets or initiatives as part of their climate commitments, nor have they participated in initiatives such as the Science Based Targets initiative (SBTi) or similar climate pledges.
+Overall, Dorman Products's emissions data reflects their ongoing efforts to monitor and manage their carbon footprint, although further commitments and reduction strategies would enhance their climate action profile.

 Access structured emissions data, company-specific emission factors, and source documents